linux-system-roles/podman/README.md

 * They must be already present on the system - the role will not create the users or groups - the role will exit with an error if a non-existent user or group is specified
-* They must already exist in `/etc/subuid` and `/etc/subgid` - the role will
-  exit with an error if a specified user is not present in `/etc/subuid`, or if a specified group is not in `/etc/subgid`
+* They must already exist in `/etc/subuid` and `/etc/subgid`, or are otherwise provided by your identity management system - the role will exit with an error if a specified user is not present in `/etc/subuid`, or if a specified group is not in `/etc/subgid`.
+The role uses `getsubids` to check the user and group if available, or checks the files directly if `getsubids` is not available.

 ## Role Variables